jdmartin/DH2023/README.md

 For materials related to the presentation in Graz, please see the folder `graz-2023`.

   - Visualizations are in `graz-2023/viz` and are grouped by ADHO or DHQ.
-  - Slides are in `graz-2023/slides`.
-(Note: voiceover is used in the slides, if using keynote use "play recorded" rather than just "play.")
+  - Our presentation is available [here](https://drive.google.com/drive/folders/1N9G0un89vXmzq34f_-dAfcJXJfNoorku) via Google Drive.
+It is a keynote presentation.
   - The Wiki referenced in our talk lives [here](https://wiki.dhlinux.org/)

 ## Usage: